South Australian greyhound racing prizemoney to return to pre-COVID levels

 “While the Board has been mindful to ensure this increase is reflected at all grades and TAB tracks in South Australia, our state’s prizemoney remains well behind our interstate counterparts.

-“Without continued reinvestment, we risk losing that as well as the vibrant communities and thousands of jobs created by this important industry.”
+“Without continued reinvestment, we risk losing that momentum as well as the vibrant communities and thousands of jobs created by this important industry.”